SpikingNetwork/TrainSpikingNet.jl/README.md

-trainBalancedNet.jl uses recursive least squares to train fluctation-driven spiking recurrent neural networks to recapitulate arbitrary activity patterns.
+TrainSpikingNet.jl uses recursive least squares to train fluctation-driven spiking recurrent neural networks to recapitulate arbitrary activity patterns.
-See Arthur, Kim, Preibisch, and Darshan (2022) for further details.
+See Arthur, Kim, Preibisch, and Darshan (2022, in prep) for further details.

 # Requirements #

-The CPU version of trainBalancedNet.jl can run on any machine.
+The CPU version of TrainSpikingNet.jl can run on any machine.
 To use a GPU you'll need Linux or Windows as the code (currently) requires CUDA, and Nvidia does not support Macs.